pathway27/bookr-mod-vita/notes.md

 ## Going from GLUT to GLFW

-On macOS 10.9+ i get deprecation warnings for the system's GLUT, so swapping to GLFW (newest and more supported)
+On macOS 10.9+ i get deprecation warnings for the system's GLUT, so swapping to GLFW (newer and more supported)
 ```sh
 ...
 17 other warnings
 src/graphics/fzscreenglut.cpp:183:2: warning: 'glutMainLoop' is deprecated: first deprecated in macOS 10.9